Employers must issue a P45 when a worker leaves a job.

 If the problem is not solved informally, the worker can raise a grievance.

 An employer might say they have sent it, but the worker has not received it.
-In this case, they cannot get a replacement.
-But they can find out how much income tax they have paid online.
+In this case, the employer could resend the P60 document.

 Agency workers or workers employed by an umbrella company